jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

 - benefit of RDS - simplifies admin tasks
     - set up, patching, backups
 - Code Commit - source code versioning
-- if IT will manage DB use EC2
+- if IT will manage DB, use EC2
 - EC2 is not managed! you must patch software
     - it's infra as a service
 - Fargate = like lambda (serverless) but for container not functions